jumpinjackie/fdo/OpenSourceBuild__README.txt

             **** Clean up all Thirdparty components
             build_thirdparty --a clean

-  2. Use the build_linux.sh script to build and install the FDO OpenSource libraries.
+ 12. The build_linux.sh script is used to build and install the FDO OpenSource libraries.
 The following is a general guideline on how to use build_linux.sh

            **************************************************************